 Everglades National Park

-The largest subtropical wilderness area in North America, this place makes the top of many Escapee to do lists.
+The largest subtropical wilderness area in North America, the Everglades makes the top of many Escapee to do lists.
 While the winter dry season is by far the most crowded time of year here, it’s also the most enjoyable (tolerable temperatures and fewer bugs make a big difference).
 The park protects the largest habitat in the world of rare and endangered species like the manatee, the Florida panther and the American crocodile.
 We’ve still yet to see a panther, but we have high hopes for a sighting one day.

 Make sure you head east/west on I-73 for a few miles west of the Everglades National Park.
 Known as Alligator Alley, this is a world-class drive by any standard.